hashicorp/terraform-website/content/source/docs/plugin/framework/writing-state.html.md

 layout: "extend"
 page_title: "Plugin Development - Framework: Writing State"
 description: |-
-  How to write update the statefile using the next-generation provider development framework.
+  How to write update the statefile using the provider development framework.
 ---

 # Writing State